-If you’ve been to our house for dinner, we likely agree on two critical points: 1) I’m not Martha Stewart (5 minutes and a look at the kitchen sink will confirm) and 2) dinner was delicious anyway.
-Thanks to easy recipes like this Spicy Baked Salmon, all that I (and you!) need to make a gorgeous meal is a few ingredients, a big piece of foil, and a baking sheet.
+Thanks to easy recipes like this Spicy Salmon Recipe, all that I (and you!) need to make a gorgeous meal is a few ingredients, a big piece of foil, and a baking sheet.

-- Because this recipe is so simple, you can’t hide behind a poorer quality piece of fish.
-It is always (and I mean always) worth it to spend a few dollars more a pound to ensure you have a high-quality fillet.
+- Salmon.
+Because this recipe is so simple, you can’t hide behind a poorer quality piece of fish.
+It is always worth it to spend a few dollars more a pound to ensure you have a high-quality fillet.
 Look for wild caught varieties and avoid farm-raised, fatty Atlantic salmon if you can.
 These salmon are often fed an artificial diet and are lower in nutrients.
 They’re also typically more watery.

 - Lime.
 A fab combo with chipotle, lime cuts through the heat and adds freshness.

 - Brown Sugar.
-Completely optional but tasty.
-I like a sweet and spicy salmon recipe (and it tastes spectacular on my Broiled Salmon), so I add 1 tablespoon to the rub.
+Optional but tasty.
+I like that it makes this a sweet and spicy salmon recipe (and it tastes spectacular on my Broiled Salmon), so I add 1 tablespoon to the rub.

 - Spicy Salmon Tacos.
 Pile inside tortillas and top with the creamy slaw recipe I use in these Shrimp Tacos with Creamy Taco Slaw.
 Or, give these scrumptious Salmon Tacos a try.

 - Spicy Salmon Bowls.
 Serve over rice or cauliflower rice with lots of avocado and Greek yogurt, chopped cilantro, and diced tomatoes.
-Chunks of roasted sweet potato would be a tasty add-in too (future self: try this).
+Chunks of roasted sweet potato would be a tasty add-in too.

 - Spicy Salmon Salad.
 Serve over chopped romaine with chopped fresh tomatoes and the dressing used for this BLT Chopped Salad (feel free to keep the bacon).
 It would also be delish over this Grilled Corn Salad.

-Actually, I use the leftovers to make tacos 99.9% of the time, because Tex-Mex is the language of affection around here.
-If you decide to try this Spicy Baked Salmon recipe (or any of the suggested spinoffs!), let me know how it turns out for you in the comments section below.
+If you decide to try this spicy baked salmon recipe (or any of the suggested spinoffs!), let me know how it turns out for you in the comments section below.
 I always love hearing from you!

 - 1 1/2 teaspoons chipotle chile powder